 Try something new

-Ben Pryor from London restaurant Poco recommends adding harissa to Bloody Mary.
+Ben Pryor from Bristol restaurant Poco recommends adding harissa to bloody mary.
 The peppery Middle Eastern paste adds smoky sweetness.
-Ben says sweetness is actually really important in a Bloody Mary as tomatoes rapidly lose their natural saccharine element once juiced.
+Ben says sweetness is actually really important in a bloody mary as tomatoes rapidly lose their natural saccharine element once juiced.
 Adding a touch of agave syrup can bring the tomatoes back to life.

 We’re dying to try Ben’s beetroot bloody mary.
 The purple juice gives an earthy, savoury note similar to tomato juice, but it has a smoother, thinner texture – perhaps more drinkable, which could be dangerous.
 A sunny mary uses yellow tomato juice instead of the usual red, but we’ve only ever found this online, so you’d need to plan ahead!

 Try making our classic bloody mary recipe.